almazuulu/SportsLeague/README.md

 ![Delete Game1](sportleague/screenshots/delete_game.png)
 ![Delete Game2](sportleague/screenshots/delete_game1.png)

-Notice that after deleting the game, ranking also dynamically updates If we delete the game and one of the team has no more games between other teams this team is removed from the Ranking table also
+Notice: After deleting the game, ranking also dynamically updates If we delete the game and one of the team has no more games between other teams this team is removed from the Ranking table also